openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 /dev/nbd0p4: UUID="1a7086bd-6514-457c-bc06-1215944f026d" TYPE="crypto_LUKS" PARTLABEL="root" PARTUUID="01317d04-4b83-463e-8762-5a07ec2499e6"
 ```

-CoreOS today uses `/dev/disk/by-label` for mounting the root-filesystem.
+RHCOS today uses `/dev/disk/by-label` for mounting the root-filesystem.
 Once the LUKS container `crypt-root` is opened, `/dev/disk/by-label/rootfs` will appear.

 As an example, partition 4 could be prepared by creating a well-known plain-text password (e.g. 'coreos') using the `cipher_null`.
 When `cipher_null` is used, any passphrase is acceptable.